pnuehrenberg/multiviewtracks/docs/index.rst

 About
 =====

-You can find a preprint on `biorxiv
+You can find can find our paper at `movement ecology
 <https://www.biorxiv.org/content/10.1101/571232v1>`_, where we used **mvt** in diverse aquatic environments.

 .. raw:: html